 There are nine (9) authorized positions for the Board of Directors of the Arapahoe County Water and Wastewater Authority.
+There are currently eight (8) positions filled and one vacancy.
 These board positions are appointed at the discretion of the Arapahoe County Commissioners.
 One of the five County Commissioners currently serves on the Arapahoe County Water and Wastewater Authority's Board of Directors.
 ACWWA does not have taxing powers.